-The Helix Nebula is located only 695 light-years from Earth and has an actual radius of about 3 light-years.
-It's the brightest planetary nebula and marginally brighter than M27 the famous Dumbbell Nebula.
-However, it's a much more elusive target due to its low surface brightness.
-When imaged or photographed the Helix Nebula looks spectacular, beautifully colourful with twists, coils, knots and rings of gas.
-It's a popular object on astronomer's observational lists.
+The Helix Nebula is located 695 light-years from Earth and has an actual radius of about 3 light-years.
+It's marginally brighter than M27, the Dumbbell Nebula.
+However, it's a much more elusive object due to its low surface brightness.
+When imaged or photographed it looks spectacular with colourful twists, coils, knots and rings of gas visible.
+It's a popular object on observing lists.

 NGC 7293 Data Table

 |Apparent Size (arc mins)